nathanhilton/PythonPals/README.md

 the player loses if their own HP reaches zero.
 The production release now also includes the option to change the questions to History and Geography categories as well as multiple levels and sound effects for feedback.

-`**Note about bugs: Possible issue with pip installation in which relative file paths are not recognized.
-To run from the .tgz file, cd into "PythonPals-VersionNumber", then cd into "Python Pals" and then run python main.py from the present directory`
+`**Note about bugs: Possible issue with pip installation in which relative file paths are not recognized.`

 ## Package name for PIP installation
 May need to run as administrator on Windows from PythonPals-2.1.2